EdSancha/edsancha.github.io/blog/_posts/2014-01-28-whats-in-my-iOS-toolbox.markdown

 ## Design

 - [Photoshop][photoshop] ($$$) - Photoshop and Adobe Creative Suite have been the standard for many years but I'm trying and considering the switch to...
+- [Pixelmator][pixel] ($) - Powerful image editing app for the Mac that has everything you need to create and edit your images.
 - [iOS 7 Template by Teehan+Lax][teehan] - iOS 7 Template in PSD format.
 - [Sketch][sketch] ($) - Vector-based drawing tool.
 Currently in learning process but it looks really good.
 Check also [Sketchmine][sketchmine] for samples.
 - [Glyphish][gly] ($) - The definitive Icon collection, a basic in your library.